agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

-# One-week sprint project for a Junior Cloud DevOps Engineer
+# Two-week sprint project for a Junior Cloud DevOps Engineer

-In this one-week sprint project, our goal is to set up a basic API on Amazon Web Services (AWS) using Terraform for infrastructure provisioning and GitLab CI/CD for automated deployment.
+In this two-week sprint project, our goal is to set up a basic API on Amazon Web Services (AWS) using Terraform for infrastructure provisioning and GitLab CI/CD for automated deployment.
 As a Junior Cloud DevOps Engineer, we’ll gain hands-on experience with essential tools and practices in the DevOps domain.

 ## Steps taken building this project
 - [x] [Project](https://github.com/agcdtmr/1-wk-sprint-mini-project-for-junior-cloud-devops-engineer/blob/main/README.md#project-deploying-a-simple-api-on-aws-using-terraform-with-gitlab-cicd)